Ready to become a Massage Therapist?

 Get hands-on training in our advanced facilities.

-With the aging of the Baby Boomer generation, employment of massage therapists is expected to grow by 20 percent from 2010 to 2020, much faster than the average for all occupations* At ACC, our Massage Therapy program focuses on preparing you for a range of exciting career options, from acupressure to sports massage.
+With the aging of the Baby Boomer generation, employment of massage therapists is expected to grow by 18 percent from 2012 to 2022 (California Employment Development Department).
+At ACC, our Massage Therapy program focuses on preparing you for a range of exciting career options, from acupressure to sports massage.

 PICK UP THE PACE!
 Want to fast-track your career in Massage Therapy?
 This program offers an accelerated option to earn your diploma in about 9 months.